hwdsl2/docker-whisper-live/README.md

 **Requirements:** NVIDIA GPU, [NVIDIA driver](https://www.nvidia.com/en-us/drivers/) 535+, and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed on the host.
 The `:cuda` image is `linux/amd64` only.

 </details>

-**Try it online:** [Open in Colab](https://vpnsetup.net/whisper-live-notebook).
-No Docker or installation required.
-Runs in your browser.

-**Important:** This image requires at least 700 MB of available RAM for the default `base` model.
-Systems with 512 MB or less of RAM are not supported.

 **Note:** For internet-facing deployments, using a [reverse proxy](#using-a-reverse-proxy) to add HTTPS is **strongly recommended**.
 In that case, also replace `-p 9090:9090 -p 8000:8000` with `-p 127.0.0.1:9090:9090 -p 127.0.0.1:8000:8000` in the `docker run` command above, to prevent direct access to the unencrypted ports.